Also see our Taj Mahal Express & Holi, Festival of Colors tour.

 Day 10: Kathmandu.
 Today's sightseeing begins with an excursion to Bhadgaon, a Newar city founded in the 9th century.
 Visit the ancient copper gateway, Durbar Square the royal Residential quarter of Bhupatindra Malla, famous five storey temple of Nyatapola in pagoda style and other temples.
 Later visit Bodhnath, a 2500-year-old Buddhist stupa, or holy place, for Buddhist pilgrims from Tibet.
 Also visit Pashupatinath temple area.
 Breakfast provided.

 Day 11: Kathmandu.
 This morning's city tour takes you to Durbar Square, Hanuman Dhoka, the ancient royal residential quarter, Mahadev and Parvati temple, Machhender Bahl, holy place for the Buddhists and Hindus, and the temple house of Kumari.
 Afterwards, enjoy time to stroll through the local bazaars.
-Breakfast provided.
+Tonight, join your fellow travelers for a farewell dinner accompanied by a traditional Nepalese dance performance.
+Breakfast & dinner provided.

 Transfer to the airport this afternoon for your flight to Delhi.
 Upon arrival at the Delhi International Airport, you will be met and escorted to the Eaton Smart Hotel's T-Lounge located in Terminal 3 where you will enjoy an included buffet dinner and cocktails.
 Later this evening, bid farewell to India & Nepal as you board your flight to the USA.
 Breakfast & dinner provided.